PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

 Thus, when possible, log events on your server instead of on your client.

 That doesn't mean that frontend analytics are entirely useless, though.
-As long as you're aware that they're only showing a portion of your data, they can still be a useful.
+As long as you know they're only showing a portion of your data, they can still be useful.

-Below is guide to help you decide when to rely on frontend or backend analytics:
+Below is a guide to help you decide when to rely on frontend or backend analytics:

-- Use frontend analytics if want to:
+- Use frontend analytics if you want to:
   - Understand user journeys, such as the sequence of pages a user visits.
   - Track user interactions like clicks, scrolls, or form submissions.
   - Gather data on client-side performance, like page load times and responsiveness.

 - Use backend analytics (or query your database) if:
   - You need accurate data – e.g., the number of users that signed up in the last week.
-  - You want to analyze data alongside other business metrics, or integrate it into other tools.
+  - You want to analyze data alongside other business metrics.

 ## 4. Deploy a reverse proxy

 As mentioned above, tracking blockers can prevent your events from being sent.
 To make your frontend analytics more reliable, you can capture your events using a reverse proxy.

-A reverse proxy enables you to send events to your analytics provider through your domain instead of your provider's domain.
+A reverse proxy enables you to send events to your analytics provider through your domain instead of your provider's.
 This makes events less likely to be intercepted by tracking blockers.

 > **Tip:** If you're using PostHog to capture events, here's how you can [set up a reverse proxy](/docs/advanced/proxy).

 ## 5. Version your events

 As your application evolves, so do the events you track.
-Implementing a versioning system for your events ensures you can easily distinguish between older and newer events, especially when significant changes occur.
+Implementing a versioning system for events ensures you can easily distinguish between older and newer events, especially when significant changes occur.

 For example, if you initially tracked an event as `registration:sign_up_button_click` and later revamped your registration flow, you can introduce a new version of this event `registration_v2:sign_up_button_click`.
 This way, you preserve historical data on the old event while making it easy to compare the impact of your new changes.